 There is a wonderful transport infrastructure here – with the U-Bahn train system and frequent buses – running day and night.

-When you are not working, why not visit one of Berlin’s nine castles?
+Why not visit one of Berlin’s nine castles when you are not working?
 Or perhaps take in the longest open-air gallery in the world – the East Side Gallery.

 It’s easy to see why nomads, entrepreneurs and remote workers choose to come to Berlin – after all, it’s where the computer was invented!